epabrego/rpi-debian-node/README.md

-## A Simple Server with Node.js Express
+## A rpi debian with Node.js Express

 This is a simple skeleton Express server project that works on any of the [balena][balena-link] supported devices.